adrian-pascual/blogdown-site/hugo_coder/content/posts/2022-01-30-skateboarding-and-statistics/index.en.markdown

 ## 5 Kelvin Hoefler $235,750
 ```

 The top earning male skateboarder in this data set, Nyjah Huston, made close to triple to total earnings of his female counterpart.
-Hopefully with the international attention from the 2020 Tokyo Olympics, skaters and sponsors alike will start to rethink the inequitable compensation the skate industry still promotes today.

 ### Skaters by Country

-Finally, I wanted to take a closer look at Olympics skateboarding has grown as an international sensation.
 From humble roots in 1960s California USA to center stage at the Olympics, skateboarding has attracted millions of practitioners around the world.
 The vast majority of skateboard competitors in this data set is American, although there could be some sample bias since the contest organizers at the Boardr who provided this data are based in the states.

 <img src="{{< blogdown/postref >}}index.en_files/figure-html/unnamed-chunk-13-1.png" width="672" />